marclinder/flurry/README.md

 A faithful recreation of the classic macOS "Flurry" screen saver using [Three.js](https://threejs.org/) and [Vite](https://vitejs.dev/).
 This project aims to replicate the original's smooth, swirling ribbon trails with modern WebGL, and includes optional interactivity and performance optimizations.

+The original / first open source implementation I've found of this: [https://github.com/calumr/flurry](https://github.com/calumr/flurry) - first commit 18 years ago!
+And in fact I used to run this on my Windows PC back in the day.

 ## 🌐 Live Demo

 [https://marclinder.github.io/flurry](https://marclinder.github.io/flurry)